 Concurrent disorders describes a condition in which a person has both a mental illness and a substance use problem.
-This term is a general one and refers to a wide range of mental illnesses and addictions.
-For example, someone with schizophrenia who abuses cannabis has a concurrent disorder, as does an individual who suffers from chronic depression and who is also an alcoholic.
+This term is a general one and refers to a wide range of mental illnesses and substance use disorders.
+For example, someone living with schizophrenia who also engages problematic cannabis use has a concurrent disorder, as does an individual who lives with chronic depression and who also engages in problematic alcohol use.
 Treatment approaches for each case could be quite different.

 Another term for concurrent disorder is comorbidity.
 In the United States, the terms dual diagnosis, dual disorder, or mentally ill chemical abuser are used to refer to concurrent disorder.1 In Canada, dual diagnosis usually refers to someone with a mental disorder and a co-occurring developmental disability.
 (For more information, see Dual Diagnosis.)